Official websites use .mil

 Depending on how long your Technical Training is will determine when you receive your assignment.
 Typically an Airman can expect to receive their orders three to four weeks after the start of training.
 If you have a long Technical Training such as six months, it could take a little longer to receive orders.
 Again, the length of your Technical Training will affect the timeline of when you will receive your orders.
 Keep in mind that each location may have a different set of rules so please get with local MTL to find out all the details for that location.

 Upon completion of Technical Training there will be a graduation.
 Keep in mind that not all locations will allow family members to attend so please get with your Airman to find out when and where it will be.
 Each location is different and will hold graduation at different times.

 What is the Technical Training rope system?

 Air Force technical schools employ a unique system of student leadership.
 Student leaders are chosen according to a number of factors.
 They must have a grade point average of at least 80, excellent disciplinary records, the approval of their Leadership (Commander, Instructor, and Military Training Leader), and successful completion of any required training or course specific to the rope they wish to wear.
-Once accepted into the program, Tech School student leaders wear decorative braided cords on their left shoulders.
+Once accepted into the program, student leaders wear decorative braided cords on their left shoulders.
 Thus, these airmen are known as ropes.
 The ropes come in a variety of colors, and each color has assigned to it specific duties and responsibilities.